casper-network/docs/source/docs/casper/design/casper-design.md

 The block body also contains the public key of the validator that proposed the block.

-Refer to the [Deploy Serialization Standard](serialization-standard.md) for additional information on deploys and how they are serialized.
-Refer to [Deploy Serialization Standard](serialization-standard.md) for how blocks are serialized.
+Refer to the [Serialization Standard](serialization-standard.md) for additional information on how blocks and deploy are serialized.

 ## Tokens {#tokens-head}